CRITICAL: Creating a More Diverse and Inclusive Bench of Entertainment Critics and Reporters

 In the early days of TIME’S UP, we realized that critics and journalists are important gatekeepers in entertainment.
 Their views impact a film’s distribution, its marketing budget, the future funding of similar projects, and what stories are told.

 In 2018, TIME’S UP launched its Critics and Journalists Initiative and partnered with the USC Annenberg Inclusion Initiative to release the Critic’s Choice 2 study, which revealed that some 78 percent of professional critics are men and 83 percent are white, while the population watching content has never been more far-reaching or diverse.
-Women of color, in particular, are written off as critics by a ratio of 31 to 1.
+Reviews written by white men outnumber those written by women of color by a ratio of 31 to 1.

 When all these gatekeepers look the same, or have the same life experiences, that limits the kind of art that is seen and celebrated in our culture.
 For example, TIME’S UP supported advocacy efforts, which led Rotten Tomatoes to update its selection criteria to diversify the critics who post reviews on their site.